 Osc Type Freq C1 C2

 LP 32 kHz TBD (1) TBD (1)

 Crystal to be Tested:

 32.768 kHz Epson C-001R32.768K-A ± 20 PPM

-- Note 1: Microchip suggests 33 pF as a starting point in validating the oscillator circuit. - 2: Higher capacitance increases the stability of the oscillator but also increases the start-up time. - 3: Since each resonator/crystal has its own characteristics, the user should consult the resonator/crystal manufacturer for appropriate values of external components. - 4: Capacitor values are for design guidance only.
+2: Microchip sug point in validat Higher capacit of the oscillate start-up time. ing the oscilla ance increase tor circuit. s the stability

+Since each resonator/crystal has its own characteristics, the user should consul the resonator/crystal manufacturer fo appropriate values of external

+4: Capacitor values are for design guidance only.